Kobo eReader: Kobo Elipsa 2E

 The Kobo Elipsa 2E was released on 19 April 2023.
-It has a 10.3-inch E-Ink display at 1404 x 1872 pixels with a density of 227 ppi, 32 GB of Rom, 2 GHz CPU, WiFi 802.11 ac/b/g/n, Bluetooth, USB-C, and an updated stylus.
+It has a 10.3-inch E-Ink display at 1404 x 1872 pixels with a density of 227 ppi, 32 GB of storage, 2 GHz CPU, WiFi 802.11 ac/b/g/n, Bluetooth, USB-C, and an updated stylus.

 Kobo Clara BW

 The Kobo Clara BW was released in April 2024.
 It is one of the first Kobo devices marketed as repairable, and the first with a Carta 1300 display.
 Its accessory covers are compatible with the Kobo Clara Colour.

-An updated model with the number "P365" was released in April 2025.
+In April 2025, Kobo quietly released a mid-cycle hardware revision of the Clara BW, designated model P365, representing the first time Kobo had upgraded the battery capacity partway through a device's release cycle.
+The P365 features a larger battery of 1,900 mAh, compared to 1,500 mAh in the original N365 model.
+The P365 is manufactured by Top Victory Electronics rather than Netronix, which had produced all previous Kobo devices.
+The revised model was initially distributed primarily in European and other international markets rather than in Canada and the United States.

 Kobo Clara Colour

-The Kobo Clara Colour was released in April 2024.
-It is also marketed as repairable, and has a color Kaleido 3 display.
+The Kobo Clara Colour was released on 30 April 2024.
+It is also marketed as repairable, with a 6-inch E-Ink Kaleido 3 color display.
 Its accessory covers are compatible with the Kobo Clara BW.

+A white version of the device with the same technical specifications was released on 23 September 2025 after popular demand.

 Kobo Libra Colour

-The Kobo Libra Colour was released in April 2024.
-It is marketed as repairable, with a 7-inch Kaleido 3 display and support for the Kobo Stylus 2 in all applications.
+The Kobo Libra Colour was released on 30 April 2024.
+It is marketed as repairable, with a 7-inch E-Ink Kaleido 3 color display and support for the Kobo Stylus 2 in all applications.